andrewgdunn/predict410/study.md

 regression models, will these methods need their own EDA or is EDA general to all statistical models?

+Exploratory data analysis (EDA) is an approach to analyzing data sets to summarize their main characteristics, often with visual methods [@wiki:eda].
+A statistical model can be used or not, but primarily EDA is for seeing what the data can tell us beyond the formal modeling or hypothesis testing task.
+There are many tools, some simple regression and some more complex, however EDA is characterized more by the attitude of the analyst than the particular technique.

-__Question__: In the simple linear regression model what is the relationship between R-squared and the correlation coefficient rho?
+__Question__: In the simple linear regression model what is the relationship between R-squared and the correlation coefficient $\rho$?

+In the case of simple linear regression with only a single predictor variable
+$R^2 = \rho^2 = CORR(x,y)^2$.
+But in multiple linear regression with more than
+one predictor the concept of correlation between the predictors and response does not extend automatically.

 __Question__: How do we interpret a regression coefficient in OLS regression?

+The standard interpretation is that the dependent variable value will increase by $\beta$ units for each unit increase in the independent variable.

-__Question__: Frequently, as a form of EDA for OLS regression we make a scatterplot between the response variable Y and a predictor variable X. As an assumption of OLS, the response variable Y must be continuous.
-However, the predictor variable X could be continuous or discrete.
+__Question__: Frequently, as a form of EDA for OLS regression we make a scatterplot between the response variable $Y$ and a predictor variable $X$.
+As an assumption of OLS, the response variable $Y$ must be continuous.
+However, the predictor variable $X$ could be continuous or discrete.
 When the predictor variable is discrete, does a scatterplot still make sense?
 If not, what type of visual EDA does make sense?
 Does the appropriateness of the scatterplot make sense if the discrete variable takes on many discrete values (such as the set of integers, think of dollar amounts rounded to the nearest dollar) versus only a few discrete values(such as a coded categorical variable which only takes the values 1, 2, or 3)?

+If the predictor variable is discrete, but appears to be continuous (as in dollars rounded to the nearest dollar) then a scatterplot would appear similar to using a continuous variable.
+If the data is discrete and a scatterplot doesn't provide enough context, it may be useful to consider histogram or pie chart.
+If you're in a situation where the data is discrete, but a histogram appears cluttered, you may consider a colored scatterplot, where you use the categorical data as a color indicator.

 __Question__: The simple linear regression model is a special case of 'Multiple Regression' or 'Ordinary Least Squares'(OLS) regression.
 (We will typically use